-At a Christian university such as Pepperdine, cutting edge, original scholarship and classroom teaching is developed and delivered within a framework of Christian beliefs and values.
+At a Christian university such as Pepperdine, cutting-edge, original scholarship and classroom teaching are developed and delivered within a framework of Christian beliefs and values.
 As a Church of Christ university, these values are derived from both our religious heritage and the deep commitment to nurturing and growing our own religious values.

 The impact of a Christian university on student life:

 As a Christian university, Pepperdine University is an environment that is as conducive to personal connection as it is to higher learning.
 Our diverse community of undergraduate and graduate students make the most of the Pepperdine experience by participating in student organizations, volunteer initiatives, spiritual opportunities, and campus activities unique to each of our five schools.